eecn/Hyperspectral-Classification/README.md

 A Python tool to perform deep learning experiments on various hyperspectral datasets.

-## Description
+## Note
 The original code forked from GitLib project [Link](https://gitlab.inria.fr/naudeber/DeepHyperX).
 And there is a repository on GitHub, which maybe is the official project code.
 [DeepHyperX](https://github.com/nshaud/DeepHyperX)
-This repository will also update in the feature for research exchange.
+This repository will not update in the feature.If you need continuous research, please go to the project DeepHyperX](https://github.com/nshaud/DeepHyperX)

 ## Requirements